Can You Paint Anodized Aluminum, Step-by-Step Guide

 · Costs vs. Benefits

-• While the initial setup for powder coating might be higher than traditional painting, its longevity and low maintenance may offer better long-term value, particularly for outdoor or industrial applications.
+• The upfront cost of powder coating might be higher than regular painting methods.
+However, its durability and low maintenance can offer better long-term value, especially for outdoor or industrial projects.

 Solutions for Large Structures